The Best Plastic Wine Glasses for Stress-Free Sipping

 That’s because the best plastic wine glasses look a lot like the real thing, are more durable (and, therefore, sustainable) than the tumblers of yesteryear, and are more practical than their fragile tableware cousins.
 They’re also way more low-key.
 While you’d probably sip a bright Prosecco in a totally different shape, style, and size of glass than an intense Malbec or refreshing rosé, the experts we spoke to take a one-glass-fits-all approach when imbibing outside.
 Vanessa Price, wine writer, teacher, and author of Big Macs and Burgundy: Wine Pairings for the Real World, says there’s no need for separate red, white, and sparkling sets.
 Any occasion that calls for sipping from plastic, “my assumption is it’s an entry-level, everyday, crowd-pleaser wine” being served, so you only need a single all-purpose shape.
 “If the wine crosses a certain threshold of ‘fine,’ put it in a proper glass, in terms of both shape and material,” she suggests.

 For Arden Montgomery, sommelier and cofounder of Argaux, an online wine retailer and membership club, “the key to a quality classic plastic wine glass is durability and weight,” she says.
 “I find that many plastic glasses are flimsy, and I worry they might blow over in the wind, even with wine inside!”
 Not so with these six expert-vetted picks that are perfect for your next impromptu park hangout, lively garden party, and everything in between.
-Whether you want something petite or generously sized, here’s what to look for (and avoid) when shopping for the best plastic wine glasses.
+Whether you want something petite or generously sized, here are our picks for the best plastic wine glasses for any occasion.

 - Best Overall: Michley Unbreakable Tritan Shatterproof Wine Goblets